PlaidWeb/publ-site/content/faq.md

 handled by other tools, like a [cron job](https://en.wikipedia.org/wiki/Cron) that pulls an external RSS feed, for example.

-My *intention* is that there will eventually be a built-in content editor with some sort of configurable access rules, but that's more of a long-term goal rather than a necessity for Publ's initial release.
+My *intention* is that there will eventually be an online content editor that integrates with Publ, but that's more of a long-term goal rather than a necessity for Publ's initial release.

 ### Great, how do I install it?